Tim Kazurinsky: Celebrity impressions on SNL

-Additional work
+Other work

 Kazurinsky had a small part as a photographer in the 1980 Christopher Reeve/Jane Seymour film Somewhere in Time.
 At the insistence of his friend John Belushi, he played Pa Greavy in the 1981 Belushi/Aykroyd comedy Neighbors.
-Shortly after departing Saturday Night Live, Kazurinsky co-wrote About Last Night... based on David Mamet's one act play, Sexual Perversity in Chicago.
+Shortly after departing SNL, Kazurinsky co-wrote About Last Night... based on David Mamet's one act play, Sexual Perversity in Chicago.
 The film starred Rob Lowe, Demi Moore and Jim Belushi and was directed by Edward Zwick.
 A remake of About Last Night was released in 2014 starring comedian Kevin Hart.
-Kazurinsky famously portrayed Officer Carl Sweetchuck in Police Academy 2, 3 and 4.
+Kazurinsky famously portrayed Officer Carl Sweetchuck in Police Academy 2, 3 and 4, whose character frequently runs into gang leader (later turned officer) Zed McGlunk, played by Bobcat Goldthwait.

-In the 1990s, Kazurinsky guest starred in Married... with Children, Early Edition and Police Academy: The Series.
+In the 1990s, Kazurinsky guest starred in Married... with Children, Early Edition, and Police Academy: The Series.
 In the 2000s, Kazurinsky wrote for and guest starred in comedy series such as Curb Your Enthusiasm, What About Joan?, Still Standing and According to Jim.
 In 2001, he wrote the screenplay for Strange Relations, a film starring Paul Reiser, George Wendt, Julie Walters, and Olympia Dukakis.
 The screenplay was nominated for a Writers Guild of America Award as well as a BAFTA.
 Kazurinsky played a supporting role in the 2011 Zombie Army Productions film, The Moleman of Belmont Avenue, which also featured Robert Englund.

 As a stage actor, Kazurinsky appeared as Felix in The Odd Couple (opposite George Wendt's Oscar), Wilbur Turnblad in Hairspray, and Peter Quince in William Shakespeare's A Midsummer Night's Dream.
 Kazurinsky's work in Chicago theatre has been recognized by two Joseph Jefferson Award nominations.
 In February 2014, Kazurinsky joined the first National Tour of the hit musical Wicked in the role of The Wizard, replacing John Davidson.
 Kazurinsky finished his run on in March 2015 when the First National Tour closed.
 In May 2015, Kazurinsky made his Broadway debut alongside Jim Parsons and Christopher Fitzgerald in a limited run of David Javerbaum's new comedy, An Act Of God, directed by Joe Mantello between May and August 2015 at Studio 54.